kennyldc/crispy-computing-machine/README.md

 - How difficult is it to get there?

 We need to gather data from two different sources and understand two different API documentations.
 It is also difficult to find the best models for sentiment analysis and the ML tools to get a reasonable prediction.
-A decent output interface could also be problematic taking into consideration the different profile of users.
+A decent output interface could also be problematic taking into consideration the different profiles of users.

 ## 10. Pre-mortems